 Aloe vera health benefits

 Research has identified 75 potentially active components in aloe vera.
 These include vitamins, minerals, and enzymes.
 Moreover, aloe vera provides us with 20 amino acids and 7 (out of 9) essential amino acids that the human body cannot produce.

 There are different healing properties associated with the gel and the latex of the aloe vera plant.
-For instance, the gel may be able to increase and change the content of collagen, breaking down the strength of scarring tissues.
+The gel may be able to increase and change the content of collagen, breaking down the strength of scarring tissues.
 Additionally, it may act as an antioxidant, protecting the effects of radiation damage to your skin.

 There are negative health consequences on either end of the spectrum.
-On the one side, if our blood or fluids become too alkaline we can experience alkalosis.
+On the one hand, if our blood or fluids become too alkaline we can experience alkalosis.
 Symptoms of this include confusion, lightheadedness, twitching, tingling, and distress.
-On the other side, if our body is too acidic, we can experience acidosis (metabolic, respiratory, lactic or kidneys).
-This is marked by confusion, fatigue, shortness of breath and lethargy.(6)

 The Western pattern diet tends to be meat heavy and lack fruits and vegetables.
 As a result, this type of diet is linked to metabolic acidosis.
-In short, it increases the risk of developing cardiovascular disease, diabetes, insulin resistance, and kidney stones.(7)
+This increases the risk of developing cardiovascular disease, diabetes and kidney stones.(9)

 Aloe vera gel

 Most of the bioactive compounds, meaning the vitamins, minerals, amino acids, and antioxidants, are contained in the gel of the aloe vera.(10) Aloe vera gel contains powerful nutrients that have been shown to inhibit the growth of harmful bacteria.(11) These protective properties become more significant as the aloe vera ages.(12)

 Most importantly, aloe vera is a source of acemannan, a polysaccharide whic